Invisible Dangers of Water Damage in the Basement

 Where Does Mold Come From?

 It’s no secret that mold loves moist places that don’t have much air circulation, and this is something we see frequently as a Red Deer mold removal company.
 But it doesn’t have to be a wet surface for conditions to be ripe for mold growth.
-Simply having a room full of humid air is enough to set the stage, which is why water damage in the basement is ideal for mold to strike.
+Simply having a room full of humid air is enough to set the stage, which is why basement water damage is ideal for mold to strike.

 When you add dust or other particulates into the mix, that gives mold the opportunity to start growing and by the time you notice it, there may be enough growth to create a hazard to your health.

 However, as with most things, not all mold is dangerous and in minute quantities, mold is typically harmless.
 There are certain things to look for to avoid the dangers of mold, especially in the basement, where your furnace can send spores through the ducts and all throughout your home with relative ease.
-That’s why taking care of water damage quickly is important.
+That’s why taking care of basement water damage quickly is important.

 How to Detect Mold and What to Do About It